rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 Then as in the same steps in other codes, we remove rows in the dataset in which windspeed equals zero, and we drop "grid_point_id" and "typhoon_year".

-Now, the last two columns of our data frame are "percent_houses_damaged"and "binary_damage", so we define the set of bin that we basically used for continous target: bins2 = [0, 0.00009, 1, 10, 50, 101], and we check the bin’s intervals for both continous and binary targets.
+Now, the last two columns of our data frame are "percent_houses_damaged"and "binary_damage", so we define the set of bin that we basically used for continous target: `bins2 = [0, 0.00009, 1, 10, 50, 101]`, and we check the bin’s intervals for both continous and binary targets.

-We use NumPy Digitize() function to get the indices of bins to which each of these values belongs in the input array.
+We use `NumPy.Digitize()` function to get the indices of bins to which each of these values belongs in the input array.
 Before building the binary model we describe the features and split the data into X and y.

 Note: Generally, we only want to use binary target to resample dataset so after that we can remove it and use continuous target.
-Hence, we keep continous target in features list and we define binary target as y.  y = df["binary_damage"]
+Hence, we keep continous target in features list and we define binary target as y.  `y = df["binary_damage"]`

 The function train_test_split() allows us to split our dataset into two subsets for training and testing the built machine-learning model (with a ratio of 80:20).

-We use the Counter() function to check the number of samples in each class for training data.
+We use the `Counter()` function to check the number of samples in each class for training data.
 Since we have an imbalanced dataset, we apply SMOTE technique to oversample the minority class (class 1) of training data.
 The result after this method indicates that the number of sample data in both class are the same (the number of data points in minority class increased to be equal number of samples in majority class).

 Then we make a hist plot of training and test data and we can compare how the oversampling change the samples in the train data while test data remains the same as past.